-How To Make Chicken Lettuce Wraps Recipe Step by Step
+How To Make My Chicken Lettuce Wraps Recipe

-Place a tablespoon of oil in a skillet and add your chicken.
-Cook on medium heat, stirring often, until cooked through.
+Place a tablespoon of oil in a skillet ( works great in Asian dishes) and add your chicken breast.
+Cook on medium heat, stirring often until cooked through.

-Chop cooked chicken, mushrooms, water chestnuts, and green onions up.
+Chop up cooked chicken, mushrooms, water chestnuts, and green onion.

-To our brown sugar, add about 3 Tablespoons of soy sauce and stir that up well.
+Add about 3 tablespoons of soy sauce to the brown sugar and stir that up well.

-Place all of that back in the skillet that you cooked your chicken in.
+Place all of the chopped ingredients back in the skillet that you cooked your chicken in.

 Break off some rice noodles, make sure they are small enough that they will fit entirely in your pot.
 You don’t want any part not going into the oil on the first batch because it won’t cook.